bcgov/orgbook-bc-api-docs/docs/README.md

 You will likely want more comprehensive information about an organization such as the type of organization, its business number, when it was registered, whether the organization is still active, even information about related organizations.

-The `/search/topic` path is available for basic organization searches and returns data in the form of one or more verifiable credentials about the 'topic' of interest.
+The `/search/topic` path is available for basic organization searches and returns data in the form of one or more verifiable credentials about the ___topic___ of interest.

 `/search/topic` takes a query parameter, `name`: a query string that will match the most closely related organization names in OrgBook.
 There are also optional query parameters (described below) that can be passed, and default values will be used when these query parameters are not included.